Projects

 The Being Human festival of the humanities started life in 2014 as the first (and only) national festival dedicated entirely to humanities research.
 It offers a forum for people to engage with the humanities and encourages researchers across disciplines to find inspiring and fun ways to involve non-specialist audiences in their work.

 I acted as Manager/ Curator of Being Human from 2014 – 2021.
 During that time the festival featured well over 1,000 events across the UK, as well as across the globe in places like Rome, Paris, Melbourne and Singapore.
-The festival continues to go from strength to strength as of 2022!

 The Secret Diary of Bloomsbury

-Festival in a Box: Archives
+Bloomsbury Festival in a Box: engaging socially isolated people with dementia